zhousy1/zhousy1.github.io/content/_index.md

   #     text: |-
   #       Over the past several years, I have received numerous awards in academics, scholarships, honors, and competitions.

   #       Among these achievements, I have consistently been awarded the **National Scholarship** by the Ministry of Education, China, in the years 2016, 2017, 2018, and 2021.
 Additionally, I received the **highest honor, Top Ten Postgraduates**, from Beihang University.
-In the realm of competitions, I have secured multiple awards in mathematical and modeling contests.

   #       {{% callout note %}}
   #       For more detailed information, please see the [Honors and Awards](honors/) section.